learnk8s/learnk8s.io/src/custom-authentication/content.md

 This article showed how to implement [LDAP authentication](https://connect2id.com/products/ldapauth/auth-explained) for a Kubernetes cluster with the [Webhook Token](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#webhook-token-authentication) authentication plugin.

-There are various directions where you can go from here:
+There are various directions into which you can go from here:

-- LDAP authentication served just as an example authentication method in this article.
-You can use the same mechanisms to integrate Kubernetes with any authentication method.
+- LDAP authentication is just one of many authentication methods taht you can integrate with Kubernetes.
+You can use the [Webhook Token](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#webhook-token-authentication) authentication plugin to integrate literally every authentication technology.
-- In that case, you would develop a new webhook token authentication service that would verify the token in its own different way — for example, by connecting to a different type of user management system.
+- In that case, you need to implement a different customised _webhook token authentication service_ that verifies teh tokens in some other way — for example, by connecting to a different type of user management system.
-- Alternatively to the [Webhook Token](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#webhook-token-authentication) authentication plugin, you can also use the [Authenticating Proxy](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#authenticating-proxy) authentication plugin to implement an integration with an arbitrary authentication method.
+- Alternatively to the Webhook Token authentication plugin, you can use the [Authenticating Proxy](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#authenticating-proxy) authentication plugin which also allows to integrate any desired authentication technology.
-- With the Authenticating Proxy authentication plugin, you have to put a proxy server in front of the Kubernetes cluster which takes care of authenticating users and conveys the user identity of identified users to the Kubernetes API server over a trusted connection
+- With the Authenticating Proxy authentication plugin, you use a proxy server in front of the Kubernetes cluster which autonomously carries out the authentication of the user requests, and, if the authentication succeeds, forwards the request along with the identity of the authenticated user to the Kubernetes API server.
-- Finally, if you want to use an authentication method that's implemented by any of the other existing authentication plugins (such as X.509 client certificates, static bearer tokens, or OpenID Connect), you can directly use the corresponding authentication plugins without having to implement the logic yourself.
+- Finally, if your desired authentication method is already implemented by any of the other existign authentication plugins ([X.509 Client Certs](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#x509-client-certs), [Static Token File](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#static-token-file), and [OpenID Connect Tokens](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens)), you can directly use these authetnication plugins without having to implement the authentication logic yourself.

-Going even further, the logical next step after _authentication_ is _authorisation_.
+Going even further, the logical next step after [_authentication_](https://kubernetes.io/docs/reference/access-authn-authz/authentication/) is [_authorisation_](https://kubernetes.io/docs/reference/access-authn-authz/authorization/).

 _Stay tuned for a future article about Kubernetes authorisation!_